-The Chicco Baby Hug is an interesting concept but it would need some improvements to convince me as I just didn’t find it effective enough in any of its four modes.
+The Chicco Baby Hug is an interesting concept but it would need some improvements to convince me as I just didn't find it effective enough in any of its four modes.
 It might be more expensive and a little more effort to buy a separate bouncer, high chair and crib, but it’s a better option in my opinion.
-That said, our MFM Awards judges were very impressed after their home tests, naming it silver winner for the Innovation of the Year – Children category, so it definitely works for some parents more than others.
+That said, our MFM Awards judges were very impressed after their home tests, naming it silver winner in the Portable Sleeper category, so it definitely works for some parents more than others.

 |Child age (approx)||Birth to 3 years|

 |Child weight||Up to 15kg|